sdsc-hpc-training-org/hello_icicle_auth_clients/icicle_rel_03_2023/CLI/ICICONSOLE/README.md

 ### Installation

 Right now, the only way to use this application is to directly run the python code.
+Additionally, it requies python 3.10.

 ```shell
 git clone https://github.com/sdsc-hpc-training-org/hello_icicle_auth_clients.git